 The Group invests in unlisted investments, which represent wealth management products issued by financial institutions in Mainland China.
 The Group has estimated the fair value of these unlisted investments by using a discounted cash flow valuation model based on the market interest rates of instruments with similar terms and risks.
-Derivative financial instruments are measured using present value calculations.

-Bills receivable held both to collect cash flows and to sell in financial assets at fair value through other comprehensive income are measured using discounted cash flow method.
+Bills receivable held both to collect cash flows and to sell in financial assets at fair value through other comprehensive income are measured using the discounted cash flow method.